There are a lot of health benefits from Aloe Vera and this is my take on it.

 19. Aloe Vera Lowers High Cholesterol

-There are some studies that will tell you that aloe vera can help lower down blood cholesterol.
+Some studies will tell you that aloe vera can help lower down blood cholesterol.

 A Journal of Nutritional Science and Vitamonology study suggests that a regular intake of aloe vera helps your liver decrease cholesterol production by 30%.